UW-COSMOS/cosmos-demo/README.md

 ## Resource usage and runtime
-The model can be run on either GPU or CPU but we **strongly** suggest utilizing GPUs if available, as the speed increate in model application drastically reduces overall runtime.
+The model can be run on either GPU or CPU but we **strongly** suggest utilizing GPUs if available, as the speed increase in model application drastically reduces overall runtime.
 In CPU only mode, a typical document will take on the order of 30 minutes, while in GPU mode, this is closer to 5 minutes.